Ethra8/candlelight-worlds/README.md

 ## ACCESSIBILITY TESTING

 # TECHNOLOGIES and METHODOLOGIES USED
-**The following technologies have been used to create this site and to deploy it.
+The following technologies, frameworks, libraries, programs and methodologies have been used to create this site and to deploy it.
 The AGILE methodology has been approached and a kanban board is linked to this project.
-For further det that can be viewed [here](#)**
+More details on the sections below:
+-

 ## LANGUAGES
   - **Python 3.12.2**
   - **JS ES6**
   - **CSS3**
   - **HTML5**

-## Frameworks, Libraries and Programs
+## FRAMEWROKS, LIBRARIES and PROGRAMS
   - **Django 5.1** - Whithin django framework, many libraries and modules have been used.
 Some of the more relevant are states below, but for further reference, please refer to the requirements.txt file in the root directory. - Check [Django 5.1 Documentation](https://docs.djangoproject.com/en/5.1/)
   - **Bootstrap 5** - Check documentation [here](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
   - **Cloudinary** - Database for images uploaded through the admin panel to configure each worlds item.
 Check documentation [here](https://cloudinary.com/developers#:~:text=Android-,Documentation,-Check%20out%20our)
+  - **PostgreSQL** Database - To store static files, such as the custom css fiel of the site.
   - **Django Summernote** - To enable the site owner to style the description of a world when creating or updating it.
 Documentation can be found [here](https://github.com/lqez/django-summernote/blob/main/README.md)
   - Chrome Dev Tools - To inspect the elements, and be able to spot what element was having an unexpected behaviour, and correct it more efficiently.
 Also have used Lighthouse reports to check and improve core web vitals, including accessibility issues.
   - [Favicon](https://favicon.io/) - To create the logo, and the icon on the title included in each page of this site